EGaraldi/corecon/paper/paper.md

 We tackle these issue through a python module named `CoReCon` (acronym for Collection of Reionization Constraint).
 The goal of `CoReCon` is twofold.
-First, it comprises a growing set of constraints on key physical quantities related to the EoR, homogeneised in their format and units, lifting the busy researchers from the weight of searching, retrieving and formatting data.
+First, it comprises a growing set of constraints on key physical quantities related to the EoR, homogenised in their format and units, lifting the busy researchers from the weight of searching, retrieving and formatting data.
 Second, and foremost, `CoReCon` provides a platform for the reionization and high-redshift research communities to collect and store, in an open way, such observational constraints.
 We do